 Step 1 - Side Piece

 Stitch the hearts on the SIDE piece in the positions marked on the pattern.
 Use a whip stitch, blanket stitch or running stitch.
-If you are a beginner, then a simple up and down running stitch is the simplest way to sew all the applique.
+If you are a beginner, then a simple up-and-down running stitch is the simplest way to sew all the applique.
 It is also the quickest.

 Stitch the ends of the SIDE piece together to form a circle.
 Use a whip stitch or blanket stitch.